 What else can I use the cheese sauce for?

-The simple butternut squash cheese sauce is also a wonderful topping for steamed broccoli, green beans, asparagus, or any other veggie that your kids might need a little extra encouragement to gobble up!
-(P.S.
-What to Do When Your Toddler Won’t Eat.)
+The simple butternut squash cheese sauce is also a wonderful topping for Roasted Broccoli, green beans, asparagus, or any other veggie that your kids might need a little extra encouragement to gobble up!

 Tips for Making the Best Butternut Squash Mac and Cheese